bsarkr/Escape-Room/Readme.md

 # Escape Room

-This project utilizes basic Java features to create a text-based, navigatable Escape Room.
+This personal project utilizes basic Java features to create a text-based, navigatable Escape Room.
 I utilize classes, methods, and strings and incorporate a gameboard to display the game.